 About Us!

-Niyathi Srinivasan : Founder, Accounting Manager, & Head Henna Artist
+Niyathi Srinivasan : Founder, Accounting Manager, Head Henna Artist

 Hi!
-I’m a junior at Lexington High School (LHS) and the founder of Henna for Humanity.
+I’m a senior at Lexington High School (LHS) and the founder of Henna for Humanity.
 I’m passionate about the arts and wanted to find a way to stay connected with others; something I believe is sorely needed in a pandemic era.
 Aside from working on improving and improvising Henna designs, I am a student of Indian classical music.
 I have been taking Carnatic (south Indian classical music) vocal and instrumental (veena) lessons from Dr. Revathi Ramaswamy since I was 6 years old.
 I’m also passionate about swimming and am a part of the LHS swim team.

 I first learned about Henna around 3 years ago and realized that it is a common practice to decorate a bride’s hands in intricate patterns in Hindu tradition.
 I felt that there could be so many more ways Henna could be used on a daily basis, as a temporary tattoo.
 I work closely with my friends, Saadhana, Adivka, and Vinaya, to keep this art form alive, accessible, and affordable to everyone.